typelevel/typelevel.github.com/posts/2016-10-17-minicheck.md

 **For this post, we're assuming that we're only interested in synchronous properties, or can always block.**
 However, I'd like to add, I'd probably try to incorporate async properties right from the start if I were to implement a testing library from scratch.

+What about the existing libraries?

+* ScalaCheck itself does not support asynchronous properties.
+* In SmallCheck, both [generators](https://hackage.haskell.org/package/smallcheck-1.1.1/docs/Test-SmallCheck-Series.html#t:Serial) and [properties](https://hackage.haskell.org/package/smallcheck-1.1.1/docs/Test-SmallCheck.html#t:Property) may be monadic.
+* QuickCheck supports arbitrary I/O actions in a property via a function called [`morallyDubiosIOProperty`](https://hackage.haskell.org/package/QuickCheck-2.9.2/docs/Test-QuickCheck-Property.html#v:morallyDubiousIOProperty) (nowadays just `ioProperty`).
+  But there is also [more advanced support](https://hackage.haskell.org/package/QuickCheck-2.9.2/docs/Test-QuickCheck-Monadic.html) for monadic testing.

 ## The fourth design decision